Hundreds of thousands of people search for terms like “stocks to buy today” or “best stocks to buy” or “top stocks for 2023” every single month.

 - Brookfield Business Partners (BBU)

 Despite Brookfield’s astounding results, they are not well-known and in my opinion they are still reasonably priced.
-Since they own cash-producing stakes in multiple partnerships and have a complex corporate structure, BAM tends not to show up well on stock screeners, and people looking at their financial statements for the first time wouldn’t see anything that stands out.
+Since they own cash-producing stakes in multiple partnerships and have a complex corporate structure, BN tends not to show up well on stock screeners, and people looking at their financial statements for the first time wouldn’t see anything that stands out.
 In fact, they always look overvalued at first glance because their reported earnings tend to be choppy.

 So, they tend to fly under the radar compared to a lot of top stocks that are household names.